UU Service Committee

 Another year, we received a large, one time donation.
 We provided that money directly to ADIVIMA and they added several students to the program.
 But since it was a one time donation, there were not enough funds to support those students throughout their high school years, and they had to be dropped from the program.
 From this we learned that we had to carefully manage the funds you donate.
 We count on the participants in our monthly donor program to stick with us, and our students for years.
 But other, one-time, funding sources had to be managed differently to ensure each student in the program could be supported all the way to graduation.

-Last year, after a discussion with ADIVIMA about how to support our students, we had a separate fund-raising campaign for laptops.
+In 2016, after a discussion with ADIVIMA about how to support our students, we had a separate fund-raising campaign for laptops.
 We raised enough money for 30 computers for ADIVIMA to share with our scholarship students.
-These computers will help our students compete on a more even playing field in school and when graduating and competing for jobs.
-We took 6 laptops down last year to start the program and are about to take 18 more computers down with this year’s trip.
+These computers help our students compete on a more even playing field in school and when graduating and competing for jobs.
 Already these computers are leveraging the dollars you donate to the fund to make our scholarships even more effective by helping our students succeed.
+Something that became even more important once a global pandemic put all education in a virtual context unforeseen when we started building out the computer program.

 In 2017 we started another expansion of the program to better serve our students.
 ADIVIMA told us that building a study & computer center would leverage our existing programs and resources to help our students succeed at even higher levels.
 The center will be built adjacent to the current ADIVIMA headquarters on land ADIVIMA already owns.